ucan-wg/spec/README.md

 <!-- FIXME -->

 Due to the potential for unresolvable CIDs, this SHOULD NOT be the preferred method of transmission.
 "Inline proofs" SHOULD be used whenever possible, and complete UCANs SHOULD be expanded.
-When a CID is used, it is RECOMMENDED that it be substituted as close to the top UCAN as possible (i.e. the invocation), and as few witnesses are referenced by CID, to keep the number of required CID resolutions to a minimum.
+When a CID is used, it is RECOMMENDED that it be substituted as close to the top UCAN as possible (i.e. the invocation), and as few proofs are referenced by CID, to keep the number of required CID resolutions to a minimum.
 As UCANs are signed, all further delegations would require CID resolution and so SHOULD NOT be used when the intention is delegation rather than invocation.

 ## NUM.NUM HTTP